jaimiles23/jobboard_visitor/README.md

 ## Motivation

 ### Progressive Careers
 I created this program to accomodate my specific career interest to work in a progressive data capacity; I want to use my interdisciplinary experience in research, education, and technology to empower others.
 This may entail a career in consulting, program evaluation, or progressive data analytics.
-It can be challenging to find this interest on well-established job boards like Indeed, Glassdoor, and Monster.com.
+It can be challenging to find this interest on well-established job boards like Indeed, Glassdoor, and Monster.
 Socially-motivated organizations will post their opportunities on a number of progressive jobboards, internal mailing lists, or their own internal site.
 For example, some progressive jobboard sites include:
 - [Idealist](https://www.idealist.org/)
 - [Humentum](https://jobs.humentum.org/)
 - [National Non-Profits](https://nationalnonprofits.org/)